stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 title: Building a basic site
 summary: An overview of the SilverStripe installation and an introduction to creating a web page.

-# Tutorial 1 - Building a Basic Site
+# Tutorial 1 - Building a basic site

 ## Overview